silx-kit/silx-training/virtualenv/index.rst

     pip install PyQt5

-This method can lead to bad performances on linux, because ``pip`` preferably installs manylinux wheels when they are available.
+``pip`` preferably installs precompiled wheels when they are available for your platform.

 ----